Struggling to get interviews?

 Whether you’ve learned new software, enhanced your project management abilities, or developed industry-specific expertise, highlight how these skills can benefit the company you’re applying to.

-Customize each contract job description to align with the job you’re applying for.
-Emphasize the skills and experience that match the job requirements.
+Customize each contract job description to align with the job you’re applying for by emphasizing the skills and experience that match the job requirements.

-If the role you’re targeting involves a lot of collaboration, highlight how you worked with cross-functional teams in your contract work.
+For example: if the job ad says the role requires collaboration, highlight how you collaborated with different teams in your contract work.

 Freelance Graphic Designer – Independent Contractor | January 20XX–Present